cgwire/kitsu/docs/getting-started-production/README.md

 ## Create your first production

-The first step on Kitsu is to create a production.
+The first step in Kitsu is to create a production.
 Click on the **Create a new production** button.

 ![Create a production](../img/getting-started/create_production.png)

 Enter your production name, choose **TV Show** if you need more than one episode.

-Then you have to fill in technical information, as the number of FPS, the Ration, Resolution.
+Then you have to fill in technical information, such as the number of FPS, the Ration, Resolution.

 All these data will be used when Kitsu reencodes the video previews uploaded.